-Azula's mind whirled.
+Azula's brows knit together in a frown.
 Mother was perceptive, she had to admit.
 Perceptive enough to tell when she was lying (she was going to have to work on that).
 And somehow she doubted that an honest answer would cut the ice.
 A part of her wanted to lash out with a fierce barb about how her mother had more time for Zuko than her, but she knew on an instinctual level that it really, really wasn't the time for that sort of thing.

 And so she said nothing, only turning her head off to the side and keeping silent.
 After a moment, she felt her mother's hand moving gently across her hair, and she couldn't help but stiffen slightly at the touch.
-And then she willed her own body to relax, cursing her own lack of self.
+And then she willed her own body to relax, cursing her lack of self control.

 Fine, she thought to herself as she began to drift off to slumber, aided by the melody her mother was singing.
 Her mother felt guilty for abandoning her in favour of Zuko and was trying to make up for it with this single act of affection.
 Fine.